pedrodagraca/cordova-plugin-file-opener2/README.md

 # A File Opener Plugin for Cordova

+This is a fork of the original where IU have removed reference to android.permission.REQUEST_INSTALL_PACKAGES from plugins.xml

 [![Latest Stable Version](https://img.shields.io/npm/v/cordova-plugin-file-opener2.svg)](https://www.npmjs.com/package/cordova-plugin-file-opener2) [![Total Downloads](https://img.shields.io/npm/dt/cordova-plugin-file-opener2.svg)](https://npm-stat.com/charts.html?package=cordova-plugin-file-opener2)

 This plugin will open a file on your device file system with its default application.